silviatofana/todolist/README.md

 - Go to the repository folder using command prompt cd javascript-capstone.

 - Install the dev dependencies for linters run npm install.

+- To begin testing run npm install --save-dev jest to install the jest library

+- To test whether all the tests work run npm test

 ## Acknowledgments